dipAch/dipach.github.io/_posts/2026-04-09-cassandra-sstables-the-read-path-and-compaction.md

 You can now reproduce any SSTable behaviour from scratch, no longer a black box:

 - A read burns at most one `Index.db` I/O on first access, then zero on every repeat (key cache)
-- Compaction is a K-way merge-sort with a timestamp comparator. `Cells.reconcile()` is where LWW actually happens
+- Compaction is a `K-way merge-sort` with a timestamp comparator. `Cells.reconcile()` is where LWW actually happens
 - A tombstone is just a row with a timestamp and no cells.
 It shadows its target across SSTable boundaries during reads, but only at its own clustering address
 - `gc_grace_seconds` is not an optimisation, it's a correctness window: purge too early and you get silent data resurrection on rejoining replicas

-If [Part 1](/cassandra-sstables-whats-really-on-disk/) taught us what an SSTable is made of, **Part 2** is how we reason about what happens to that data at read time and across compaction.
+If [<u>Part 1</u>](/cassandra-sstables-whats-really-on-disk/) taught us what an SSTable is made of, **Part 2** is how we reason about what happens to that data at read time and across compaction.

 I hope you found this somewhat interesting and useful.
 Until next time!